-• Per Government advice, parents have been informed to avoid the use of public transport including coaches, buses etc. Hampshire Transport will be offering eligible parents the opportunity to use the school coach if needed.
+• Per Government advice, parents have been encouraged to avoid the use of public transport including coaches, buses etc. Hampshire Transport will be offering eligible parents the opportunity to use the school coach if needed.
 Children will be advised to sit in class bubbles on the transport and distance if possible.
-Children over 11 years old will wear a face covering on the bus.
+Children over 11 years old will be advised to wear a face covering on the bus.